 Interred in Bangor Cemetery

-Shelagh Grattan was the daughter of Andrew and Matilda Grattan and lived at 40 Ashley Gardens Bangor.
+Angeline Grattan was the daughter of Andrew and Matilda Grattan and lived at 40 Ashley Gardens Bangor.
 On the night of 15th April 1941 the German Luftwaffe carried out the second of three air raids on Belfast.
 Some of the bombers missed their targets and several outlying areas where hit– one being Bangor.
-Shelagh along with her mother Matilda and her sister Angeline were killed in the raid.
+Angeline along with her mother Matilda and her sister Shelagh were killed in the raid.

 Funeral of Raid Victims